Impacts on instance and database administration¶

 Replication of E-Maj log tables

-It is technicaly possible to replicate an E-Maj log table (once found a way to get the DDL that creates the log table – using pg_dump for instance).
+As of E-Maj 4.0, it is technicaly possible to replicate an E-Maj log table (once found a way to get the DDL that creates the log table – using pg_dump for instance).
 This allows to duplicate or concentrate logs content on another server.
 But the replicated log table can only be used for log auditing.
-As log sequences or TRUNCATE verbs are not replicated, these logs cannot be used for other purposes.
+As log sequences are not replicated, these logs cannot be used for other purposes.

 Replication of application tables and E-Maj log tables